Residence halls—You have 13 halls to choose from, ranging from suites to traditional halls.

 Types of rental units

-Apartment—One unit of one or more bedrooms in a large big building, in which you might have neighbors above, below, and on each side of your apartment.
-Renters do not remove snow or care for the yard.
+Apartment— One unit of one or more bedrooms in a large big building, in which you might have neighbors above, below, and on each side of your apartment.
+You may have your own unit or share space with other people.

 Efficiency/studio—A very small apartment, usually consisting of one large room with a kitchen and a bed, and a bathroom.